 limiting using a token bucket algorithm.

-A rate limit quota can be created at the root level or defined on a namespace,
+A rate limit quota can be created at the root level or defined on a namespace or

-limiter is applied to each unique client IP address on a per-node basis (i.e. rate limit
+to each unique client IP address on a per-node basis (i.e. rate limit quotas

 rate requests at any given second,